datalad-handbook/book/docs/basics/101-128-summary_yoda.rst

   that DataLad provides.
 This way, anyone can understand and even reproduce your analysis without much knowledge about your project.

-- The yoda procedure is a good starting point to build your next data analysis project up on.
+- The ``cfg_yoda`` procedure is a good starting point to build your next data analysis project up on.

 Now what can I do with it?